wheelercj/Radix-Converter/README.md

 # Radix-Converter
-Convert a number of any one radix to any other radix.
+Convert a number from one radix to another.
+Supports fractional numbers and radices 2 to 36.